Spiking coronavirus cases and falling oil prices deliver dual blow to North Dakota

 “The onset of [coronavirus] and the complete crushing of the world demand for oil had a very dramatic effect, one frankly we’ve never seen before,” said Ron Ness, the president of the North Dakota Petroleum Council.

-A history of austerity and recent efforts to diversity its economy mean North Dakota may not be the worst-off among states reeling from the pandemic even as its infections climb.
+A history of austerity and recent efforts to diversify its economy mean North Dakota may not be the worst-off among states reeling from the pandemic even as its infections climb.
 But its struggles illustrate the wide-ranging nature of the worst U.S. economic crisis since the Great Depression — a massive downturn that has left no corner of the country unscathed.

 Unlike other states, North Dakota has eschewed stay-at-home restrictions and other tough mandates since the pandemic began.
 It never shut down whole swaths of its economy, and it never mandated masks in public settings to stop the spread of the coronavirus.
 Doug Burgum, the state’s Republican governor, instead has pleaded for local residents to take precautionary steps — at times lamenting that North Dakotans wouldn’t follow enforceable rules even if he issued them.
 His office declined to make him available for an interview.